mfrdixon/ML_Finance_Codes/Chapter3-GPs/README.md

 This notebook requires Junyan Xu's Python Heston Option Pricing Library

-* macOS and Linux users can install it by executing the following at a terminal:
+* macOS and Linux users can install it by executing the following command at a terminal:
+    * On macOS, if you are prompted to install the XCode command line tools, do so.

     `conda activate MLFenv && pip install git+https://github.com/junyanxu/Python-Heston-Option-Pricer`